 We currently use the AMBERY 4 channel PIP processor (costs about $150) .
 The PIP box combines video from another camera that views the room, so that there is an inset on the eye of the examiner and examinee.
 This makes the entire editing process much easier.
 Generally about all you can tell from the PIP is the gender of the patient, their hair color, and what is being done.
 This is a good situation.

-The current video camera that we use is a Panasonic WV-BP144.
-This camera is no longer made, and we are replacing it with LX-620SHW High Resolution Sony CCD CCTV Security Camera - 1/3 540 Lines.
+The current video camera that we use is a LX-620SHW High Resolution Sony CCD CCTV Security Camera - 1/3 540 Lines.

 Electrically, the way this works is that the two cameras go to the PIP.
 The PIP goes to the DVR, and the DVR goes to the monitor.

-If you have the extra parts and cables, you can also set it up so that you also send the eyeball camera to the monitor 2nd input, so when you record you just see the eye, but when you play back, you see eye and what you were doing in the inset.
+If you have the extra parts and cables, you can also set it up so that you also send the eye camera to the monitor 2nd input, so when you record you just see the eye, but when you play back, you see eye and what you were doing in the inset.
 However, we think it is generally a good idea to see the PIP, as sometimes it gets repositioned and then you have no idea that you are recording empty space.

 The output of the PIP processor goes into a distribution amplifier (unnecessary in reality), and then an appropriate DVR recorder (see above).
 Then the output of the DVR goes to a very large TV monitor.
 The audio signal from the goggles also goes to the DVD recorder.